gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 - **No manual tagging required**: Gardener handles both the cluster tag and the role tag.
 - **Prevents CCM ambiguity**: If multiple subnets in the same AZ have the cluster tag + role tag, the CCM picks one by lexicographic subnet ID order.
 With explicit IDs, Gardener validates that the CCM would pick the intended subnet.
+- **Ambiguity detection**: During reconciliation, Gardener discovers all tagged subnets and **errors if multiple subnets in the same AZ match** the same role tag + cluster tag.
+This prevents silent misrouting regardless of whether explicit IDs are used.
 - **Clean lifecycle**: Cluster tags are added on reconcile and removed on delete.
 Role tags persist across cluster lifecycles (shared infrastructure).

 #### Underlying Discovery Mechanism